silenarestrepo/holberton-system_engineering-devops/0x00-shell_basics/README.md

 mv: move a file from a directory to another
 rm: delete a file
 rm -r: delete a directory
-cd -: change the working directory to the previous one
+cd -: change the working directory to the previous one ls -la . ..: list all files including hidden in the current, parent and boot directory in long format